Date of Thesis Acceptance

 Major Department or Program

 While socially sanctioned methods of “getting high” exist, namely through the consumption of alcohol, cannabis continues to carry a stigma which bars its social acceptability and legalization across most of the United States.
 This thesis analyzes cannabis in relation to certain aspects of U.S. political and racial debates that have placed restraints on altered states of consciousness.
 The analysis leads to a deeper exploration of the lived experience of the cannabis-altered state of consciousness and how it comes into conflict with certain foundations of Western thought.
 This thesis centers on two questions: Why is “getting high,” specifically through the consumption of cannabis, so problematic and terrifying for much of the U.S. population?
 And, what is it about the specific nature of the marijuana high that is so forbidding to certain U.S. societal factions?

-Marijuana abuse -- Social aspects, Cannabis-- Social aspects-- United States, Marijuana--Social stigma, Whitman College 2016 -- Dissertation collection -- Environmental Humanities
+Marijuana -- Social aspects, Marijuana -- Recreational drug use, Hallucinogenic drug, Cannabis-- Social aspects-- United States, Cannabis -- Recreational use, Hashish., Marijuana in popular culture, Marijuana--Social stigma, Whitman College 2016 -- Dissertation collection -- Environmental Humanities

 Public Accessible Thesis